 The requirements for the Pb air monitoring network are codified in 40 CFR Part 58.10(a)(4) and 40 CFR Part 58 Appendix D section 4.5.

-Philadelphia County has no source oriented Pb sources that emit 0.50 or more tons per year.
+Philadelphia County currently has no source oriented Pb monitoring because there are no sources that emit 0.50 or more tons per year.

 NO2 Monitoring Network